vagombos/CMS_Medicare_Inpatient_Charge_Analysis/README.md

 And while the total number of discharges appears to be going down over the years, the Average Amount (Total and Medicare) have been steadily increasing:
 ![line_graph_payment_amounts](Images/line_graph_payment_amounts.png)

-Another pattern that appears relevant is what appears to be a close correlation between Average Total Payment Amount and Average Medicare Payment Amount.
+There appears to be a close correlation between Average Total Payment Amount and Average Medicare Payment Amount.
 If these two are closely correlated, it may be best to drop one from further analyses, for parsimony.
 Let's plot the two variables in a scatterplot first, then calculate the Pearson correlation coefficient to determine what the precise relationship is.
 Scatterplot code:
 ```python
 import matplotlib.pyplot as plt